Create conda package with conda-forge

 One of the community members of conda-forge will review your

-and provide feedback.
-Once the recipe is approved, you will have a package available forconda install
+meta.yamland provide feedback.
+Once the recipe is approved, you will have a package available forconda installautomatically, and you will have your own designated feedstock repository that containsmeta.yamlinhttps://github.com/conda-forge/<package-name>-feedstock.

 Step 1.
 Prepare conda package recipe in meta.yaml